Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

-It is not possible to draw firm conclusions from these large uncertainties, especially since all features are consistent with being in both the 100th and 50th percentiles of mock catalog perturbation functions.
-However, the central values indicate that the $\sim35\Msun$ peak is noticeably shifted relative to the mock catalogs' perturbation functions, while the other features are not shifted as significantly.
+It is not possible to draw firm conclusions from these large uncertainties.
+However, the central values indicate that the $\sim35\Msun$ peak is noticeably shifted relative to the mock catalogs' perturbation functions, the $\sim10\Msun$ peak is moderately shifted, and the $\sim14\Msun$ dip even has a slightly lower amplitude than the maximum perturbation functions typical of mock catalogs.